-Thermal mass flow meters are used in various applications at central power plants, including compressed air flow, natural gas flow measurement to auxiliary boilers and to measure make-up hydrogen for cooling generators.
+At central power plants, thermal mass flow meters are used in various applications, including compressed air flow, natural gas flow measurement to auxiliary boilers, and measuring makeup hydrogen for cooling generators.

 Thermal Mass Flow Meters for Compressed Air Flow

-To generate compressed air a significant amount of electricity is required.
-In a central power plant, insertion style thermal mass flow meters can help identify leaks in compressor systems, track overall usage to improve efficiency, and help departments reduce consumption.
-This can save thousands of dollars.
-The compressed air flow meter can be used with energy management systems to help determine the optimal number of compressor units that need to be in operation at any given time; this helps to meet the demand of various departments and processes.
-Furthermore, thermal mass flow meters are sensitive enough to determine leaks which can save significant amounts of wasted energy.
+A significant amount of electricity is required to generate compressed air.
+In a central power plant, insertion-style thermal mass flow meters help identify leaks in compressor systems, track overall usage to improve efficiency and help departments reduce consumption.
+These applications can save thousands of dollars.
+A compressed air flow meter in energy management systems helps determine the optimal number of compressor units that need to be in operation at any given time; this helps meet the demand of various departments and processes.
+Furthermore, thermal mass flow meters are sensitive enough to determine leaks, saving significant amounts of wasted energy.

 Compressed air flow measurement in the industrial environment offers significant opportunities to save money by reducing energy costs.